Frequently asked questions (FAQ) about the Microsoft Authenticator app

 The next time you try to approve a notification on your Apple Watch, keep the screen awake until the request is complete and you hear the sound that indicates it was successful.

 Q: Why isn't the Microsoft Authenticator companion app for Apple Watch syncing or showing up on my watch?

-|My Apple Watch companion app crashed.
-Can I send you my crash logs so you can investigate?||You first have to make sure you've chosen to share your analytics with us.
+A: You first have to make sure you've chosen to share your analytics with us.
 If you're a TestFlight user, you're already signed up.
 Otherwise, you can go to Settings > Privacy > Analytics and select both the Share iPhone & Watch analytics and the Share with App Developers options.

 After you sign up, you can try to reproduce your crash so your crash logs are automatically sent to us for investigation.
 However, if you can't reproduce your crash, you can manually copy your log files and send them to us.

 - Open the Watch app on your phone, go to Settings > General, and then click Copy Watch Analytics.

 - Find the corresponding crash under Settings > Privacy > Analytics > Analytics Data, and then manually copy the entire text.

 - Open Authenticator on your phone and paste that copied text into the Share with App Developers text box on the Send logs page.

 Q: What is Autofill in Authenticator?